Nelitarnia/WO3U-speedrun-guide/character-notes.md

 The leap at the start of Benkei's air special gives him a surprising amount of height in a very short span of time, so this attack works as a high jump or a high jump finisher all by itself.
 Benkei can cross tier 2 in Luoyang staircase solo, which is a feat only a few characters in the game are capable of.

-Unfortunately, Benkei can't contribute to infinite jumps in any other capacity since his air special ends in a downsmash which will always end the jump.
+Unfortunately, Benkei can't contribute to infinite jumps in any other capacity since his air special ends in a downsmash.

 ### Good angled glitch

-Benkei can go past even thick walls with his C3.
-Additionally, his sprint attack and C7 let him go past up to medium-thick walls.
-He can be used to setup angled glitch with his Samurai-style musou, although realistically, you'd probably rather use his energy for speed movement.
+Benkei can go past even thick walls with his C3 while angled.
+Additionally, his sprint attack and C7 allow him go past up to medium-thick walls.
+Since he has a Samurai-style musou, he can also be used to setup angled glitch, although realistically, you'd probably rather use his energy for speed movement.

 ### Skill breakpoints